 WE COME TO YOU!

 We work with groups that are small, medium and large.
 We also work with people that are in the city, the suburbs, and that are in more rural areas.
 It never made sense to get our own facilities.
 We come to a venue of your choosing and this allows you to make your own food and beverage options.
 In general, you want enough light to see, enough space to move around comfortably, and it should be quiet enough to hear.
 Everything else can be adjusted to.
+We also have our insurance in order and can have COIs with your venue as an additional insured, if required.

 The first step is to determine your needs.
 This includes potential goals, desires and concerns.
 The more we know about what has already been decided can allow us to narrow the conversation to approaches that interest you.